A Field Guide to the Real US–China Strategic Competition

 A. The Executive Briefing Path

-For leaders who need the structural logic of China’s system quickly.
+For leaders who need the structural logic of China’s governance warfare quickly.

 B. The Governance Competition Path

-For analysts, military professionals, and policy readers tracking institutional design as terrain.
+For analysts, military professionals, and policy readers tracking administrative terrain as contested ground.

 Ancient Doctrine, Digital Tools: China’s Enduring Model for Irregular Governance